Skip to main content

 • Go to chat — click on Chat ID to open the full conversation history

-• Column management — hide columns you do not need
+• Column management — hide columns you don’t need

 • Display modes — switch between Cards and Table views